Touch-E/TouchE-Plugin/README.md

         homeScreen = OpenClass(this)

-        // by useing this line it will save "userToken" in local database which is necessary to avoid error or crash userToken = SessionManager.getToken(this).orEmpty()
+        // by using this line it will save "userToken" in local database which is necessary to avoid error or crash userToken = SessionManager.getToken(this).orEmpty()

         homeScreen.validateURLAndToken(urlString, userToken) { isURLValid, isTokenValid ->